 CBD is extracted from the marijuana leaf and diluted in a carrier oil such as coconut or hemp seed, and, according to the U.S. Drug Enforcement Agency’s (DEA) Controlled Substances Act, it is legal as long as it has no traces (below 0.3%) of THC.
 Because of that, its popularity has been growing exponentially and it’s predicted to be a multi-billion dollar industry by 2020.

-Even though CBD has been proven to significantly better the symptoms of conditions and diseases, the research on whether it helps with ADHD is still scarce.
+Even though CBD has been shown in some research to significantly better the symptoms of conditions and diseases, the research on whether it helps with ADHD is still scarce.
 This is because there is not much experimentation done with the isolated compound, but rather marijuana as a whole.
 However, research facilities in Israel and UCLA are ramping up research into CBD.
 They are trying to understand its potential to ease a number of conditions.
 Since both marijuana and ADHD are linked to impaired attention, inhibition, and functioning, it is believed that CBD should affect attention deficit symptoms.
-On top of that, CBD has been proven to ease the symptoms of other mental disorders such as depression, anxiety, stress, and post-traumatic stress disorder.
+On top of that, CBD has been reported to, in many cases, ease the symptoms of other mental disorders such as depression, anxiety, stress, and post-traumatic stress disorder.

 Attention deficit and hyperactivity disorder, also known as ADHD, is estimated to affect 5% of children and 3% of adults globally (Polanczyk et al, 2007).
 It is described as a brain disorder and characterized by symptoms such as an ongoing pattern of inattention and hyperactivity that obstruct functioning or development, especially in children.
 ADHD is caused by chemical irregularities in the brain due to genetics, showing abnormalities in the communication between the neurons and brain functions, which were supposed to be facilitated by neurotransmitters.
 These irregularities affect the way we coordinate attention and the levels of dopamine in our body, resulting in an immense difficulty to focus on daily tasks and to stay still for long periods of time.

 There is no cure for ADHD, but there are many treatments used to ease the symptoms.
 The traditional medications used to treat ADHD fall into two categories: stimulants and non-stimulants.
-Stimulants are prescribed medications such as Adderall and Ritalin, which are fast acting and more widely used; however, they show extreme side effects such as insomnia, loss of appetite, mood changes, weight loss, or headaches.
-CBD would be a stimulant treatment that takes a little longer to be effective and does not present such severe side effects, being considered a possible substitute for the harsher treatments.
+Stimulants are prescribed medications such as Adderall and Ritalin, which are fast-acting and more widely used; however, they show extreme side effects such as insomnia, loss of appetite, mood changes, weight loss, or headaches.
+CBD would be a stimulant treatment that takes a little longer to be effective and does not present such severe side effects, and so is being considered a possible substitute for the harsher treatments.

 Many people who suffer from ADHD tend to “self-medicate” and say that marijuana does indeed help them with their symptoms.
 Researchers think that the use of CBD in linked to enhanced dopaminergic transmission (Cooper et al., 2017), facilitating the communication between the nerves and the brain functions.
 Since CBD has a calming effect on those who take it, researchers think that it does indeed facilitate the decrease of hyperactivity on people with ADHD.

-It has been proven that CBD itself, isolated from the other compound of marijuana, is not addictive.
+Preliminary research has indicated that CBD itself, isolated from the other compound of marijuana, is not addictive.
 So it relieves an old concern of doctors.
 Patients with ADHD tend to have a higher tendency to develop addictions.
-Doctors must therefore be careful that the medications they prescribe do not have a high rate of abuse.
+Doctors must, therefore, be careful that the medications they prescribe do not have a high rate of abuse.
 However, as doctors are learning that CBD is not addictive, it makes it an increasingly attractive option for such individuals.

 Conversely, there has been a significant increase in the pediatric usage of stimulant medication for treating ADHD.
 Over the period 1996-2008, such usage increased at an overall annual growth rate of 3.4% (Zuvekas & Vitiello, 2012), and the rapid spread of treatments like these began to create some controversy among pediatricians.
 There is also an ongoing debate about employing cannabis medication for ADHD on children.
 As with any medication for children, we must consider the possible effects it might have on their long-term growth.
 Again, the isolated CBD compound shows no negative signs on people’s development.